tmagis/MyLarpManager/README.md

 - Frontend
 * NodeJS (with NPM)

-Build the whole app in the "Warden-dev" directory:
+Build and run the whole app in the "Warden-dev" directory:
 'mvn spring-boot:run'

 Build and run only the FrontEnd: